theapache64/retrosheet/README.md

 # retrosheet
-Turn Google Spreadsheet to JSON endpoint
+Turn Google Spreadsheet to JSON endpoint (for Android and JVM)